 No place to dig a garden?
-You may still be able to grow your own food.
+You can still grow your own food!

-In recent years, as container gardening has grown, growers have developed an increasing number of compact and dwarf varieties intended to do well in pots.
+Container gardening has grown rapidly recently and we have developed an increasing number of compact and dwarf varieties intended to succeed in small spaces.

-Different vegetables need different conditions, even in pots.
-But containers make it easier to control the soil, light, water and fertilizer.
+Containers also make it easier for you to control the soil, light, water and fertilizer.